What to Do When You're Feeling Blue?

 - Check out The Recovery Village, which provides information on both local and national depression hotlines

-It is difficult for a parent to find the balance between letting go of a child when he or she goes to school and keeping a pulse on how a child is doing.
+It is difficult for a parent to find the balance between letting go of a child when he or she becomes college-age and keeping a pulse on how a child is doing.
 Most of the requisite emotional day-to-day management is incumbent upon the individual student to negotiate.
 Yet, we want to make sure the lines of communication are kept open and affirming to help keep the child healthy and happy.